EnderPicture/2020-bc-game-jam/README.md

 ## Acknowledgments

-* To the Security who decided to not let my waitlisted friends to the hackathon.
+* To the Security Personel who did no let my waitlisted friends into the hackathon.